ERR0RW0LF/Project-Chaos/README.md

 #### Chapter 4: Conclusion

-So that's it for this video.
+That's it for this video.
 I hope you enjoyed it.
 In the next video, I will start designing the PCB for this project.
-I'm not sure if I will show the whole process or just the final result.
-Let me know which one you prefer in the comments and if you have any suggestions for this project, feel free to leave them in the comments.
-I hope to see you in the next one.
-Goodbye and don't crash your computer.
+Let me know in the comments if you prefer to see the whole process or just the final result.
+If you have any suggestions for this project, feel free to leave them in the comments.
+See you in the next one.
+Goodbye and remember, stay curious and keep coding!

 <!-- I will probably use a glitch effect for the outro. -->